 To design a logo, email and print invitation that would capture the event’s focus on sustainably-raised ingredients coupled with innovative scientific techniques.
 From the event’s text: “Featured products will include apples that don’t brown and potatoes that don’t bruise, fish from innovative aquaculture facilities and sustainably raised feedlot meat, as well as plant-based shrimp, wine produced without grapes, precision-grown, high-yield rice and, yes, the lowly supermarket tomato.
 Each has a story to tell about sustainability and the culinary qualities that high-tech, high-productivity products offer.”

 Email template design

 Research and development

 Colored Pencils and Bristol Board

 The logo’s goal was to meld scientific innovation with the art of gastronomic technique.
-Several avenues were explored for concepting, in addition to typography and palette to strike the right tone.
+Several avenues were explored, in addition to typography and palette to strike the right tone.

 The print invitation served as a reveal to learn more — each subsequent turn of the page added more information about the event, while the flat initial presentation gave date and RSVP instructions to the invited.

 The email invitation, captured below, served to capture the visual elements of the print invitation and allow the user to travel from start to finish in a manner befitting the medium.